 - Dr. Jean Dodds, a world renowned veterinary immunologist, once called me “effervescent.”
 I will always treasure her words.

 - My favorite place to be is in the woods.
 Nature is the most amazing healer.
+Hiking, xc skiing, backpacking, camping, and just being in the forest recharges me.

 - The first dog obedience class that I taught was as a Junior 4-H Leader in 1985.
 I baked liver brownies and wore my best IZOD polo shirt for the first night of class.

 - I crave education.
 I believe that we are always evolving, and there is always another way to solve a problem.
 I love learning new things and I seek out educational opportunities any time that I am able.
+Dog training and behavior is a dynamic field filled with science based proof on how to be ethical, effective and efficient if you use the right tools.
+My tables at home are filled with behavior books, my IPad loaded with podcasts, and my schedule full of continuing ed credits.

 - My mom and dad instilled my love of animals.
 I had doves, rabbits, cats, chickens, a pony, dogs, and a cow named “Dinner” when I grew up.
 Refer to #10 – there could be a correlation here.